seandstewart/bardly/pending/romances/pericles/11-player.md

 *Exit*

 ### SCENE III.
-The temple of Diana at Ephesus; THAISA standing near the altar, as high priestess; CERIMON attending.
+The temple of Diana at Ephesus.

+*THAISA standing near the altar, as high priestess; CERIMON attending.*

 *Enter PERICLES, with his train; LYSIMACHUS, HELICANUS, and MARINA*